Mrpye/go-action-workflow/README.md

     - w.GetConfigTokenBool
     - w.GetConfigTokenMap
     - w.GetConfigTokenInterface
-- You can make the w.GetConfigToken optional by setting the 3rd parameter to false w.GetConfigTokenString("string_value", w.Model, false)
+- You can make the w.GetConfigToken optional by setting the 3rd parameter to false w.GetConfigTokenString("string_value", m, false)
 - w.GetConfigTokenString([name of the config key]], [model to pass], [required])